GodSpeeD-17/STM32F103C8T6_BareMetal/README.md

 # **STM32F103C8T6 (Blue Pill) Bare Metal Repository**

 ## Description
-  - Basic Repository for understanding the Registers present in Blue Pill Module
+  - Basic Repository for understanding the Registers present in Blue Pill Development Module
   - Created basic source files to use Registers for controlling purpose
   - `Projects/Template` is the template which can be used as reference while creating New Project